The Transition Period

 Unless a cotrustee remains in office or the court otherwise orders, and until the trust property is delivered to a successor trustee or other person entitled to it, a trustee who has resigned or been removed has the duties of a trustee and the powers necessary to protect the trust property.

-The Obligation to Act Quickly
+The Duty to Act Quickly

 A trustee who has resigned or been removed shall proceed expeditiously to deliver the trust property in the trustee's possession to the cotrustee, successor trustee or other person entitled to it.